Blaubot/Blaubot/README.md

 Blaubot
 =======
-The Blaubot Library is a lightweight framework to form small networks via P2P connections such as Bluetooth-RFCOMM, Adhoc-WiFi or simple socket connections.
+Blaubot is a lightweight framework to form small networks via P2P connections such as Bluetooth-RFCOMM, Adhoc-WiFi or simple socket connections.
 Blaubot takes care of device discovery and connection establishment with the goal to minimize a developer's boilerplate code to set up these small networks.

 Requirements Android